Kissimmee River, FL

 Congressional Districts: 7, 9, 10, 11, 15, 17

 Congress authorized the Kissimmee River, Florida, project in the Water Resources Development Act of 1992.
 The Kissimmee Basin includes 3,000 square miles stretching from Orlando to Lake Okeechobee in central Florida.
-The project involves the ecosystem restoration of the historic floodplain to re-establish wetland conditions by implementing the following: modifications to the operation of the upper chain of lakes; modification of various structures; enlargement of canals C-36 and C-37; backfilling 22 miles of C-38; excavation of about nine miles of new river channel; removal of two water control structures and locks; flood proofing of developments around the lakes; and land acquisition of over 100,000 acres.
+The project involves the ecosystem restoration of the historic floodplain to re-establish wetland conditions by modifying the operation of the upper chain of lakes; modifying various structures; enlarging canals C-36 and C-37; backfilling 22 miles of C-38; excavating about nine miles of new river channel; removing two water control structures and locks; flood-proofing developments around the lakes; and acquiring more than 100,000 acres of land.

 |Estimated Total Cost

 |Estimated Federal Cost